Do we allow self-directed learning (aka free play) in our homeschools?

-Do you need a toybox to play and learn?
+Do you need toys to play and learn?

-Four year old Zach and I had one of our only weeks together alone.
-The girls were at their activities during the day, so we found our way to a beach, a waterpark, and a playground for at least half an hour a day.
+Four year old Zach and I had an entire week alone.
+The three girls were at their activities during the day, so we found our way to a beach, a waterpark, and a playground for at least half an hour a day.

 Bring a single child, or a flock of four, to a beach or waterpark, and there’s some pretty creative stuff happening.
 Gullies and castles are built.
-Some kids are buried in the sand.
+Kids are playfully buried in the sand.
 There are water somersault contests.
-Friends are made as random kids share their sand toys.

 Left to their own device, kids do creative stuff.